Medusa-ML/ML-Template/README.md

 3. **Running Examples**
     - **Access Pre-Built Examples**: Explore practical examples in the [examples](./examples/) folder to jump-start your project.
     - **Set Up the Docker Image**:
-        - Run `bash build-docker-image.sh` (only needed once).
+        - Run `bash start.sh`.
-        - Start the training environment with `bash training-environment.sh`.
+        - When asked if you want to run open-interpreter, say no. answer everything else normally.
         - Open the Jupyter Notebook link (e.g., `localhost...`) and navigate to the examples folder.

 ![jupyter link example](./docs/jupyter.png)